 The capitalist market formula basically repeats Smith’s definition of capital.
-However, this analysis reveals at least one key characteristic of commodities that needs to be explained before we can understand how to turn money into more money: namely that labour is involved in commodity production.
-But more importantly, in the sense that they are useful and can be exchanged, commodities are valuable due to the labour involved in acquiring them. labour’s ability to create value seems obvious, but it’s a crucial point in understanding the nature of capitalism.
+However, this analysis reveals at least one key characteristic of commodities that need to be explained before we can understand how to turn money into more money: namely that labour is involved in commodity production.
+But more importantly, in the sense that they are useful and can be exchanged, commodities are valuable due to the labour involved in acquiring them.
+Labour’s ability to create value seems obvious, but it’s a crucial point in understanding the nature of capitalism.
 In fact, Marx argues that the value of a commodity is strictly a product of the labour process.

 To understand this far-reaching claim, consider the life-cycle of a tree.
 Beginning as a humble sapling, a tree grows into a massively complex organism before it returns to the earth.
 The significance of this is that the dead tree is consumed by insects and microbes, etc. and becomes nutrient-rich soil in which new organisms can thrive.
 From the viewpoint of nature, the tree is part of a continuous repetition: no distinction is made between the tree as dead, as young, as full-grown.
 Who is to say, from nature’s point of view, which is the most valuable?
 Within the cyclical process of nature, growth and decay are effectively the same — the growth of a sapling is as much the process of nature as its decay.
 The value latent in nature appears only when we see nature as a resource for exploitation.
-Labour is used to extract resources, shaping nature into things that can be used in daily life or exchange for other things at market.
-A tree must be harvested and planned at the mill before it can be sold at market, for example.
+Labour is used to extract resources, shaping nature into things that can be used in daily life or exchanged for other things at market.
+A tree must be harvested and planed at the mill before it can be sold at market, for example.
 Nature can only be converted into value by means of labour.

 Not all labour generates value, but labour is always necessary to make the commodity in the first place.
 Further, it’s important to distinguish between a commodity’s price and its value: the price of the chair may fluctuate, but, the point is, that for the chair to have any value at all one must first apply labour.